realityforge/reality-generators/README.md

 [![Build Status](https://secure.travis-ci.org/realityforge/reality-generators.png?branch=master)](http://travis-ci.org/realityforge/reality-generators)

-A basic toolkit for abstrcting the generation of files from model objects.
+A basic toolkit for abstracting the generation of files from model objects.
 These classes were extracted from several existing toolkits, primarily [Domgen](https://github.com/realityforge/domgen).
 All of these toolkits have mechanisms for constructing model objects that were then passed to the generators framework that generated one or more files from the model object.